daniellamct/Mario/README.md

  # Daniel's Mario
 Just Mario but the cat is me!

  ## About this game
- This game is made by Unity
+ This game is made in Unity